Mike Brown (Kansas politician): Secretary of State bid

 In the 2022 Kansas Secretary of State election, Brown challenged incumbent Secretary of State of Kansas, Scott Schwab, claiming that Schwab was a part of the Republican establishment.
 Brown’s campaign was based on “Election Integrity First” and he lost with 44.76% to Schwab's 55.24%.

 KSGOP Party Chairman

 Mike Brown was elected Kansas GOP Party Chairman in 2022 against Helen Van Etten, a long-time Kansas GOP leader.
-Brown is broadly credited for stellar fundraising equaling nearly $2.5 million.
+During his tenure, Brown has worked to remove minority and womens group leaders from the state and executive committees.
 Supermajorities in the Kansas Senate and House were increased under Brown’s leadership.
-In addition, key races were won in Brown's home county, Johnson County, a first—ring suburb of Kansas City.
+On March 11, 2024, an event was held in Brown's home county where attendees paid money to beat an effigy of Joe Biden.
+This renewed calls for him to be removed as party chairman.

 During the 2024 Presidential campaign, Brown served as a Bundler for the Donald J. Trump for President campaign.
-He utilized his contacts across the state to raise condiderable money for the presidents reelection.
+He utilized his contacts across the state to raise considerable money for the presidents re-election.